endowl/crypto-asset-inventory-plugin/output.md

 # Crypto Asset Inventory for George of Jungle

-# This document is a WORK IN PROGRESS
+## Document status: WORK IN PROGRESS

 Today's Date: 03/15/2021